fooplugins/foogallery/README.txt

 * Fix : better paging + filtering support
 * Fix : better RTL support in media modal
 * Multiple bug fixes and improvements

-= 1.4.31 =

-* New : GDPR notice in readme
-* New : Update to Freemius SDK 2.0.1
-* Fix : Default captions bug introduced in 1.4.30

-= 1.4.30 =

-* Fix : Album 404 issues when used on homepage
-* Fix : Dimension attributes missing for upscaling small images
-* Fix : Issue when galleries cannot be added to an album
-* Fix : Lightbox caption mismatch
-* New : Setting for legacy thumb cropping in Simple Portfolio gallery
-* Update : FooGallery client side 1.0.26

-= 1.4.29 =

-* New : Added an album setting to set the gallery title size (h2,h3,h4,h5,h6)
-* Fix : media modal issues with Elementor
-* Fix : media modal issues with Thrive Architect
-* Fix : caption override fix for single thumbnail galleries
-* Update : media modal improvements

-= 1.4.27 =

-* Fix : Justified gallery issues in certain browsers / devices
-* Fix : Portfolio gallery issues in certain browsers / devices
-* Fix : Use of correct rel attribute for better lightbox compatibility and W3 validation
-* Fix : Removed local translations that were incomplete and outdated
-* Update : FooGallery client side 1.0.24
-* Update : language files

-= 1.4.26 =

-* Fix : Filtering introduced an array initialization construct not working for older versions of php

-= 1.4.25 =

-* New : Retina support for albums!
-* New : Default crop position setting for attachments
-* New : Speed up gallery previews in wp-admin
-* New : Caption support for Responsive Lightbox by dFactory
-* Fix : Extension loading issues on certain installs
-* Fix : Shortcode copy-to-clipboard metabox works again
-* Fix : Bugs fixes for paging, filtering, FooBox and more
-* Fix : Ensure jquery-ui-sortable is loaded on edit page for some installs
-* Fix : All-In-One Stack Album layout bugs
-* Fix : Reworked extensions listing page logic
-* Update : FooGallery client side 1.0.23
-* Update : Freemius SDK 1.2.4

-= 1.4.15 =

-* Fix : All-In-One stack album fatal error when 2 albums on same page

-= 1.4.14 =

-* Fix : All-In-One stack album now uses the gallery featured image
-* Added more position options for Single Thumbnail Gallery
-* Added paging output setting
-* Update to latest client side JS 1.0.20

-= 1.4.12 =

-* New : NextGen importer now includes shortcode replacement
-* New : Masonry gallery supports captions below thumbnails
-* New : Performance improvements for very large galleries (1000+ images)
-* Fix : Bugs fixes for paging, FooBox and more
-* Update to latest client side JS 1.0.18

-= 1.4.8 =

-* New : added custom ready event setting for overcoming 3rd party jQuery exceptions
-* New : added crop thumbnail option to 'Single Thumbnail' and 'Image Viewer' templates
-* Update to latest client side JS

-= 1.4.7 =

-* Fix : conflicts with WP Rocket CDN features
-* Fix : conflicts with themes or plugins deferring script loading
-* New : Auto-loading of default templates
-* Update to latest client side JS

-= 1.4.6 =

-* Fix : conflicts with other scripts or plugins using data-src attributes
-* Fix : script moved back to use jQuery ready event, to avoid some conflicts
-* New : Global setting to disable lazy loading for all galleries
-* New : FooGallery Widget!
-* New : Admin notice for Autoptomize users to delete cache on updates
-* Update to latest client side JS

-= 1.4.5 =

-* Fix : Lazy loading - scrolling galleries in certain scenarios were not loading thumbs
-* Fix : Galleries that were hidden on page load were not displaying correctly when shown
-* Fix : Default gallery settings were not being applied to new galleries
-* New : shortcode arguments applied to gallery for common fields
-* New : HTML caching is disabled by default now!
-* Updated to latest client side JS and CSS

-= 1.4.4 =

-* Fix : upgrade was calling underfined function

 = 1.4.3 =